Expanded supports - Helping Ukrainian newcomers settle in Alberta

 To get a driver’s licence or Alberta ID card for the first time, a registry agent will ask for documentation that proves who you are, proves you are an Alberta resident and proves that you are lawfully entitled to be in and remain in Canada.
 All documentation presented must be valid, and in English or accompanied by a written translation from an approved translator.

-To get a learner’s licence, a person must be at least 14 years old.
+To get a Class 7 driver’s licence (for example, learner for cars but can drive mopeds alone), a person must be at least 14 years old.

-To get a driver’s licence, a person must be at least 16 years old.
+To get a Class 5 driver’s licence (drive cars and trucks alone), a person must be at least 16 years old.

 To get an identification card, a person must be at least 12 years old.

 Proof of identity